ManuelaCarriero/PyExTra/README.md

-# Stochastic simulation of biological circuits
+# Structure of the project

+# First protein synthesis model
 A simple model for central dogma of biology is represented by the following biological circuit:
 <p align="center">
   <img